The Prime Minister’s Trophy

 The Prime Minister’s Trophy, the symbol of the Bahamas Bowl championship, is presented to the winning team after the bowl each year.
 It is a unique creation that represents the Commonwealth of the Bahamas in several ways.

-Designed and manufactured by Levy Marketing & Awards of Tampa, Florida in consultation with the bowl’s staff, the Bahamas Bowl championship trophy stands 30 inches tall and weighs nearly 30 pounds.
+Designed and manufactured by Crown Awards of Hawthorne, New York, in consultation with the bowl’s staff, the Bahamas Bowl championship trophy stands 30 inches tall and weighs nearly 30 pounds.

-The trophy has a tan Corian base that represents the sand and a pair of turquoise portions that represent the water.
-The trophy is mounted on black wood with black wood pillars used to support the football at the top of the trophy.
+The trophy has a black acrylic base and a turquoise stand that represents the water.
+The trophy is mounted with acrylic and metal pillars used to support the football at the top of the trophy.

-A conch shell, one of the main symbols of the Bahamas, is in the center of the base, and acrylic laser-cut palm trees adorn both sides of the pillars.
+A conch shell, one of the main symbols of the Bahamas, is in the center of the base, and metal laser-cut palm trees adorn both sides of the pillars.

 The Bahamas Bowl logo is rendered in acrylic and mounted halfway up the trophy’s center.

 The bowl also awards distinctive Offensive Player of the Game and Defensive Player of the Game trophies.